The Art of Drinking Coffee in Italy Like a Local

 ● “con caffè doppio” (with double coffee)

 If you want to blend into Italian cafe culture seamlessly, then sip your Doppio standing at the bar, or ‘al banco’ as we would say.
 However, if you’ve been exploring the wonders of Romes mosaic streets, or succumbing to ‘Florence Syndrom’ in Tuscany, then you may want to put your feet up.
 In which case, enjoy your coffee al fresco (meaning outside) at one of the cafe’s tables.
-Even in winter this is a blissful experience.
+Even in Southern Italy in Winter this is a blissful experience.

 Savor the moment with every sip, and appreciate the here and now in Italy wherever you are.
 Life is often too busy, too fast and it’s easy to let the small moments that make a difference slip away.